gattaca-com/DexalotSampleMarketMaker/README.md

 `demo_script.py` is a simple demo script that performs the actions outlined in challenges `1-7`, `10` and `11`.

 `market_maker.py` is a simple market maker implementation that aims to complete all challenges `1-12`.
-The market maker can be configured via `config.py`.
+The market maker can be configured via `config.py` and run through `main.py`.

 ### Exchange Handler Config
 * base_url - Base url of the Dexalot REST API (https://api.dexalot-dev.com/api/)